 “The Muslim Brotherhood takes this opportunity to express its appreciation for Turkey’s honorable stances in all important issues around the world in support of truth and justice, rejecting military coups, especially the treacherous military coup in Egypt.”

-Posted by Ian Greenhalgh on July 21, 2016, With 1590 Reads Filed under Investigations.
+Posted by Ian Greenhalgh on July 21, 2016, With 1592 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.